AdobeDocs/commerce-admin.en/help/catalog/category-create.md

    >[!NOTE]
    >
-   >Inside the Media Gallery, you can also leverage the [Adobe Stock Integration](../content-design/adobe-stock.md) to find an appropriate image by clicking **[!UICONTROL Search Adobe Stock]**.
+   >Inside the Media Gallery, you can also use the [Adobe Stock Integration](../content-design/adobe-stock.md) to find an appropriate image by clicking **[!UICONTROL Search Adobe Stock]**.

 1. For **[!UICONTROL Description]**, enter the text or other content that you want to appear on the category landing page.